maitreverge/maitreverge/README.md

-I am interested in a variety of topics, and I am building knowledge and skills on :
+I am interested in a variety of topics, and building skills on :
 - AI
 - Web development,
 - Database Structures and Algorithms.